[2023] [model] [data] – Cortical recurrence supports resilience to sensory variance in the primary visual cortex

 TL;DR

-Connections between neighbouring cortical neurons endows neural networks with the ability to compute the variance of a sensory input.
-This is crucial to support Bayesian computations in the brain.
+Connections between neighboring cortical neurons allow neural networks to compute variance of sensory input.

 Context